Kount/kount.github.io/_docs/dc-web-browser.md

     <li>3.
 Add the Script tag with the correct Data Collection URL, Merchant ID and Session value.</li>
     <li>4.
 Set the ka.ClientSDK to autorun when kaxsdc class loads.</li>
 </ul>

+## Create the kaxsdc Class (Responsible for Triggering Data Collection)